tscholze/dotnet-iot-raspberrypi-tobot/README.md

 ## ?
 What is Tobot?

+**Tobot** is a complete .NET robotics platform combining custom 3D-printed hardware with professional-grade software to create a powerful, extensible robot built for the future.
+Based on a collection of exceptional **Pimoroni** components (Explorer HAT Pro, Pan-Tilt HAT, Stack HAT, Blinkt!, and more), Tobot features a **fully custom-designed chassis** that you can print and assemble yourself on compact 3D printers.

+At its core, Tobot is designed to run on **two Raspberry Pi boards** working in tandem—providing ample compute power for computer vision, machine learning, autonomous navigation, and real-time control.
+One Pi handles hardware interfacing and motor control, while the second can focus on AI workloads, web services, or video processing.

-**Tobot** is a complete .NET robotics platform that brings the power of modern C# to the Raspberry Pi and the beloved Pimoroni Explorer HAT.
-At the heart of the solution is the `TobotController`, a single high-level entry point that orchestrates every hat, sensor, and peripheral so your apps never need to juggle individual drivers.
-Whether you're building your first robot, teaching programming, or creating a sophisticated autonomous system, Tobot provides everything you need in a clean, intuitive API.
+The software stack centers around the `TobotController`, a unified C# API that orchestrates every sensor, motor, LED, and servo.
+Whether you're building your first robot, teaching programming, experimenting with edge AI, or creating a sophisticated autonomous system, Tobot provides everything you need in a clean, scalable, and well-documented platform.

 ### ✨ Why Tobot?